dharshan-24/smart_bookmark_app/README.md

 📖 **Project Overview**

-Smart Bookmark App is a full-stack web application where users can sign in with Google and manage their personal bookmarks.
+The Smart Bookmark App is a full-stack web application designed to help users securely save, organize, and manage their personal web bookmarks in one place.
+The application uses Google OAuth authentication to provide a seamless and secure login experience without requiring traditional email/password registration.

-Each user has private bookmark storage with instant real-time updates across sessions.
+Once authenticated, users can add bookmarks with a title and URL, view them instantly, and delete them when no longer needed.
+All bookmarks are private and accessible only to the respective user, ensuring complete data isolation and security.

+A key feature of the application is real-time synchronization powered by Supabase.
+Any bookmark added or removed is immediately reflected across multiple open sessions or browser tabs without requiring a page refresh.
+The system is built using modern web technologies including Next.js App Router, Supabase backend services (authentication, database, and realtime), and Tailwind CSS for responsive UI design.
+The application is deployed on Vercel for fast and reliable cloud hosting.

+This project demonstrates practical implementation of authentication, database design, real-time data handling, and modern deployment workflows in a production-ready environment.